-On the first "Test Results" screen example, the Scan Tool did not detect that the engine had started.
-Because of this, there is no KOER voltage reading.
-The second "Test Results" screen example did detect that the engine had started, and a KOER reading is displayed.
+On the first screen, the scan tool didn't detect that the engine had started, so there isn't a KOER voltage reading.

+The second screen did detect that the engine had started so there is a KOER reading.

-The second "Test Results" screen example shows that the KOEO voltage before an engine start was attempted was 11.7V.
-Once the starter began cranking the engine, a cranking voltage of 8V was measured.
-After the engine started, a KOER voltage reading of 14.6V was measured.
+The screen on the left shows that the KOEO voltage before an engine start was attempted was 12.2V.
+Once the starter began cranking the engine, a cranking voltage of 10.4V was measured.
+After the engine started, a KOER voltage reading of 14.7V was measured.

-- If the KOEO voltage is very low, this could be an indication of a bad battery, or one that needs to be charged. - If the cranking voltage is a lot lower than the KOEO voltage, than this is an indication of a worn starter. - If the KOER voltage is not higher than the KOEO voltage, than this indicates a bad or weak alternator. - 7.
-After reviewing the test results, press ENTER or BACK to return to the Diagnostic Menu.
+- If the KOEO voltage is very low, this could be an indication of a bad battery, or one that needs to be charged. - If the cranking voltage is a lot lower than the KOEO voltage, than this is an indication of a worn starter. - If the KOER voltage is not higher than the KOEO voltage, than this indicates a bad or weak alternator.

+After reviewing the test results, Press ENTER to view the